 She views everything as a reflection on her and there is no room in her relationship with her surviving son for feelings which are messy, unmediated or don't coincide with her own thinking.
 She just can't seem to understand, acknowledge or accept that others may have a point of view which differs from hers.

 Empathy definitely isn't her strong point.

-In his "adaptive reparenting," of Conrad, Dr. Berger allows the young man to express his long-repressed wounded feelings: the anger, hurt and guilt, and eventually we reach the therapeutic catharsis of reliving the accident, where his seemingly stronger brother gets tired, slipping from safety into the water, while Conrad hangs on.
+In his "adaptive reparenting" of Conrad, Dr. Berger allows the young man to express his long-repressed wounded feelings: the anger, hurt,guilt and shame.
+Eventually we reach the therapeutic catharsis of reliving the accident, where his seemingly stronger brother gets tired, slipping from safety into the water, while Conrad hangs on.